Root Canal Therapy

 What are the Signs that a Root Canal is Needed?

-Toothache is the number one sign that you should ask Dr. Pope about root canals.
+Toothache is the number one sign that you should ask Dr. Feroz about root canals.
 An infected tooth eventually causes severe and frequent toothache.
 To avoid the toothache and sensitivity, seek treatment right away.

 Some of the other symptoms of infection include: